hltj/kotlin-web-site-cn/docs/topics/jvm/java-interop.md

 [//]: # (title: Calling Java from Kotlin)

+# Calling Java code from Kotlin

 Kotlin is designed with Java Interoperability in mind.
-Existing Java code can be called from Kotlin in a natural way, and Kotlin code can be used from Java rather smoothly as well.
+Existing Java code can be called from Kotlin in a natural way, and Kotlin code can be used from
-In this section, we describe some details about calling Java code from Kotlin.
+Java rather smoothly as well.
+In this section we describe some details about calling Java code from Kotlin.

 Pretty much all Java code can be used without any issues:

 ```kotlin
 import java.util.*